carsongee/drone-poetry/README.md

 publish
 : If set, runs `poetry publish --build...` and allows you to configure a specific repo and credentials.
 Takes three optional arguments:
+  * username

-username: Username for the repo to publish
+  : Username for the repo to publish

+  * password
-password: password to the repo to publish
+  : password to the repo to publish

+  * repository
-repository: Named poetry repository to publish
+  : Named poetry repository to publish

+  * repository_url
-repository_url: Direct URL to the repository to publish.
+  : Direct URL to the repository to publish.
 It will create and delete a temp named repo in your poetry config.